Quantum interferometers: principles and applications: Franson Interferometer

 \subsubsection{The conjugate-Franson interferometer}

 A complete characterization of biphotons should reveal the structures of nonclassical correlations in the frequency and time domains.
 It has been concluded that the original Franson interferometer only provides the correlation information in the frequency domain, while that in the time domain is still absent \cite{Zhang2014PRL}.
 This limitation becomes particularly noticeable in the studies of quantum frequency combs, where two frequency combs that differ only in their spectral phase structures cannot be distinguished from each other \cite{Lingaraju2019OE}.
-When characterizing a 648-dimensional biphoton frequency comb, Chang et al. \cite{Chang2021npj} pointed out that the interference curves measured by the original Franson interferometers only relate to the joint spectral intensity (JSI), while the joint temporal intensity (JTI) needed to determine the spectral phase structures could be obtained through conjugate-Franson interferometry.
+Chang et al. \cite{Chang2021npj} pointed out that the interference curves measured by the original Franson interferometers only relate to the joint spectral intensity (JSI), while the joint temporal intensity (JTI) could be obtained through conjugate-Franson interferometry.
 This interferometry has been first proposed by Zhang et al. \cite{Zhang2014PRL} to provide unconditional security against collective attacks in energy-time entanglement-based QKD.

 Figure\,\ref{Conjugate-Franson.pdf}(a) illustrates the comparison between the original Franson interferometer (upper panel) and its conjugate version (lower panel).
 The conjugate version can be considered as a transformation of the original version according to the frequency-time conjugation relationship.
 In the upper panel, the time delay between the two arms is replaced by the frequency shift in the lower panel.
 Additionally, the time-resolved detection after the beam combiner in the upper panel is replaced by the frequency-resolved detection in the lower one, which can be achieved through dispersion.
 In 2021, Chen et al. demonstrated the conjugate-Franson interferometer experimentally, as shown in Fig.\,\ref{Conjugate-Franson.pdf}(b) \cite{Chen2021PRL}.
 In this setup, the frequency shift in Fig.\,\ref{Conjugate-Franson.pdf}(a) is realized using dual-drive quadrature phase-shift keying modulators operating in single sideband generation mode.
 In the experiment, a CW laser pumps a type-II phase-matched SPDC process and generates frequency-nondegenerate signal and idler photons with orthogonal polarizations.
 After being separated by a PBS, the signal and idler photons pass through the conjugate-Franson interferometer and finally are detected by the SNSPDs.
 The performance of the frequency shifter is shown in Fig.\,\ref{Conjugate-Franson.pdf}(c).
 It is obvious that both the positive and negative frequency shifters shift the spectra of the signal and idler photons successfully.